codingwithcn/codingwithcn/README.md

   __Projects I am currently working on__:
   -
-  - __Captalist__ - A free to play web-based game that allows player to take up the role of citizens, politcians, investors and etc; in the country/state/city of their choosen.
-This game is currently still in development, and most likely will be until summer of 2022 which is when I plan on releasing the first version of the game
+  - __Lifters International__ - A startup that hopes to bridge the gap between gym and tech.
+We are SaaS based business that allows fitness enthusiast to connect and match with one another.
+We also allow them to track their daily micronutrient, while giving them access to our food database.
+Not only that we provide ad services for business/companies in the fitness community to be able to reach the right user for them, while also providing our food api services to businesses/developers.

   - __Myself__ - I am the biggest project of all.
 Trying to constantly improve, in the thing that I love doing, whether that is playing sports or learning new programming languages and gaining new programming skills.
 Because constant improvement is the only way I see myself getting far in life